 Out of the 123 registered cases in total, the largest number of cases were registered in Skopje (85 or 69%), followed by Prilep (11), Kumanovo (4), Tetovo (4), Veles, Negotino, Bitola and Vinica (2 in each city) and Strumica, Kichevo, Tabanovce, Mavrovo, Gevgelija, Demir Hisar, Gostivar, Delchevo and Ohrid (1 incident in each city).
-Of all incidents registered in Skopje as much as 20 cases took place on the territory of the Municipality of Gazi Baba, 19 cases in the Municipality of Chair, 17 in the Municipality of Centar, 7 in the Municipality of Aerodrom, 5 cases of hate crimes each in the Municipalities of Kisela Voda and Gjorce Petrov, and one case of hate crime each in the villages near Skopje- Arachinovo, Studenichani, Chucher Sandevo and Petrovec.
+Of all incidents registered in Skopje as much as 20 cases took place on the territory of the Municipality of Gazi Baba, 19 cases in the Municipality of Chair, 17 in the Municipality of Centar, 7 in the Municipality of Aerodrom, 5 cases of hate crimes each in the Municipalities of Karposh and Butel, 4 cases of hate crimes each in the Villages near Skopje-Arachinovo, Studenichani, Chucher Sandevo and Petrovec.